Shah114/Decision-Tree/README.md

 Nowadays, Decision Tree algorithm is known by its modern name CART which stands for Classification and Regression Trees.
 Classification and Regression Trees or CART is a term introduced by Leo Breiman to refer to Decision Tree algorithms that can be used for classification and regression modeling problems. <br/>
 The CART algorithm provides a foundation for other important algorithms like bagged decision trees, random forest and boosted decision trees.
 In this kernel, I will solve a classification problem.
 So, I will refer the algorithm also as Decision Tree Classification problem. <br/>
 <br/>

+**Decision Tree algorithm terminology** <br/>
+n a Decision Tree algorithm, there is a tree like structure in which each internal node represents a test on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.
+The paths from the root node to leaf node represent classification rules. <br/>
+We can see that there is some terminology involved in Decision Tree algorithm.
+The terms involved in Decision Tree algorithm are as follows: